How To Add A Link Section To WordPress

 Plugin Description

-Link Library lets you publish a list of all your link categories and a complete list of all your links with descriptions and notes …
+Link Library allows you to output a list of your link categories and a complete list of all your links plus descriptions and notes …

-Link Library can be used to create a page on your website containing a list of all of the link categories in your Links area, plus all links defined for these categories.
-You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed of your links that lets your site users become aware of additions to your link library.
+Link Library can be used to create a page on your site containing a list of all of the link categories in your Links area, and all links defined for these categories.
+You can select a sub-set of categories to display or not display, show only one category at a time, display a search box and find results based on visitor queries, display a form to accept user submissions that can be moderated by a site administrator, and even generate an RSS feed for your link collection that lets your site users be made aware of any additions made to to your link library.

 To learn more about Link Library: